darron/blog/_posts/2014-10-01-aloak-the-worst-domain-registrar-ever.md

 In May of 2014 I picked up the effort again and in June - it was finally done.
 We had enlisted [DNSimple](https://dnsimple.com/) and their Concierge service - and it had finally been completed.

-On July 9th I emailed a customer of [ours](http://www.nonfiction.ca/) and asked them to change their domain name server records - unfortunately their registrar was also [Aloak - the world domain registrar ever](http://www.aloak.ca/).
+On July 9th I emailed a customer of [ours](http://www.nonfiction.ca/) and asked them to change their domain name server records - unfortunately their registrar was also [Aloak - the worst domain registrar ever](http://www.aloak.ca/).

 As I had previously experienced, the domain name changes that had been requested just weren't done.